Dear Parents, Students, Teachers,

 Mail & Phone Calls

-While we completely understand the desire to stay connected to your child during a week away from home, we ask parents to refrain from sending letters or making phone calls to your child during the week of camp.
-It has been our experience that it is hard when one or two students in a group receive mail and others do not.
-We also do not have a regular time for students to write letters home.
-Their experience is so short here and we feel it is important for them to be fully engaged in Kroka life, rather than thinking about home, but if your child requests time to write a letter or a card, we would certainly accommodate and encourage this.
-If you feel strongly about sending your child mail, just let us know.
-You should also always feel welcome to call our office and see how things are going.
-Generally speaking, students do not call home during the program, other than in special circumstances.
+While we completely understand the desire to stay connected to your child during a week or more away from home, we ask you to refrain from sending letters or making phone calls to your child while they are at camp.
+Their experience is so short here and we feel it is important for every student to be fully engaged in Kroka life, rather than thinking about home.
+You should always feel welcome to call our office and see how things are going.
+Generally speaking, students do not call home during the program.
 We appreciate your understanding.

 Multiple Programs & Layover Logistics